-Did you know that idling can have a negative effective on your health, the environment and your fuel consumption?
-The Royal College of Physicians estimate 40,000 deaths a year in the UK are linked to air pollution and engine idling contributes quite significantly to this pollution.
-Keeping your engine running when sat in heavy traffic, waiting to collect friends or family or sat outside school and work means that the fumes from your exhaust build up in congested areas, which in turn builds carbon dioxide, which leads to the negative effects of climate change.
+Did you know that idling can have a negative effect on your health, the environment, and your fuel consumption?
+The Royal College of Physicians estimates that 40,000 deaths a year in the UK are linked to air pollution and engine idling contributes significantly to this pollution.
+Keeping your engine running when sitting in heavy traffic, waiting to collect friends or family, or sitting outside school and work means that the fumes from your exhaust build up in congested areas.
+This in turn builds carbon dioxide, which leads to the negative effects of climate change.

-Leaving your engine running also increases your fuel consumption, an idling diesel lorry burns approximately one gallon of fuel an hour and contrary to the myth, it is not more efficient to keep your engine running rather than start and stopping either.
+Leaving your engine running also increases your fuel consumption.
+An idling diesel lorry burns approximately one gallon of fuel an hour and, contrary to the myth, it is not more efficient to keep your engine running rather than starting and stopping.
 Idling for just 10 seconds wastes more fuel than restarting the engine.
 So, you can see that it makes sense to turn off your engine, but did you know that you also run the risk of getting fined for idling?

 Rule 123 of The Highway Code states that drivers must not leave the engine running unnecessarily while that vehicle is stationary on a public road.
-Currently the fine can be up to £80 with some councils now looking to enforce such fines in specific areas.
+Currently, drivers can be fined up to £80 with some councils undertaking extra measures to cut road emissions.

-Recently York’s anti idling policy stepped up their campaign to reduce air pollution.
-They are now looking at ways in which the community can get involved, asking local residents to film drivers idling and send in their footage, with a share of the fine given to them as a reward!
+In 2019, York initiated an anti-idling policy to step up their campaign to reduce air pollution.
+They encouraged the community to get involved, asking local residents to film drivers idling and send in their footage.
 Whilst some have accused the authorities of creating a big brother society, similar schemes have been run in New York with successful reductions in idling.

-- Are you going to be sat for more than 10 seconds?
-If yes, then turn off your engine.
+If you’re going to be sitting in your car for more than 10 seconds, then turn off your engine.

-- If you are sat around a school, hospital or heavily populated area, turn of your engine – these are the area’s most likely to be policed with fines.
+If you are sitting near a school, hospital, or heavily populated area then turn off your engine as these are the areas that are most likely to be policed with fines.

-- In the winter don’t sit on your drive waiting for your car to warm up, driving your car is a more efficient way to heat the car (but please clear the screen first).
+Don’t sit on your driveway waiting for your car to warm up in winter as driving your car is a more efficient way to heat the car.
+However, please ensure that your screen has been cleared first.

-- If collecting someone, call ahead and ask them to be waiting outside for you, reducing the time you are waiting with your engine on.
+If you’re collecting someone then we recommend that you call ahead and ask them to be waiting outside for you.
+This reduces the amount of time that you’re waiting with your engine on.

-- Can you walk – an even better way to reduce the impact of idling is to leave the car at home, could one day a week, you walk the school run?
+An even better way to reduce the impact of idling is to leave the car at home and walk, when possible.

-- Consider a telematics system or driving course, both will help to make you more aware of your driving habits and help you to reduce idling.
+Consider a telematics system or driving course to help make you more aware of your driving habits and help you to reduce idling.